fargusplumdoodle/sekhnet-budget-client/README.md

 # Sekhnet Budget Client
+***IN DEVELOPMENT***
 v0.1

 A client for the Sekhnet Budget API

-The APi can be found here:
+The API can be found here:
 https://github.com/fargusplumdoodle/budget

 API Compatibility: v1.1

 **note**
-currently does not contain any way of creating budgets or modifying existing budgets

-For now this is built with non destructive actions only

-**note 2**
 This is my first full flutter app.
-Hopefully it works out
+Likely I will look back on this and find many things I should have done better